06benste/schoolmasterVLE/README.md

 # School Master VLE

+THIS SOFTWARE IS IN EARLY DEVELOPMENT.
+DO NOT RELY ON IT FOR DEPLOYMENT

 A full-stack learning management system for educational institutions.
 Built with React, TypeScript, Express, and SQLite.

 ## Features